 30 November 2025—Centre for the Less good Idea Season 11

-Zolani Bongo is a supremely talented vocalist who specializes in jazz, gospel, R&B, and African music, with a voice that can navigate across multiple genres—a true all-rounder musically.
+Zolani Bongo is a supremely talented vocalist who specialises in jazz, gospel, R&B, and African music, with a voice that can navigate across multiple genres—a true all-rounder musically.
 Born in Mbekweni, a township in Paarl, he started singing and developing a deep passion for music from a very tender age.
 Zolani has shared a stage with the likes of Winston Mankunku Ngozi, Ezra Ngukane, and Judith Sephuma, to name a few.
 He has also performed in numerous festivals across South Africa, including the Youth Jazz Festival at the Artscape Theatre in Cape Town, and was part of the Clash of the Choirs production.
 He holds other accolades, like winning The Voice Search 2012.

 Siphesihle Nkantini is a multifaceted theatre performer, writer, director, and choreographer from Langa, Cape Town, working across physical theatre, poetry, and music.
 A 2022 Magnet Theatre graduate who later studied theatre-making at the University of Cape Town.
 Some of his notable works include EMERGING FOOTPRINTS, directed by Nwabisa Plaarjie; INGQUMBO, directed by Thando Doni at Magnet Theatre; RIPPED, directed by Jennie Reznek and Jayne Batzofin; FLAMES OF MY BLOOD at Somerset Playhouse in the Parel Vallei Playhouse Drama Festival; NDIJONGIWE, by Mthuthuzeli Blaze Zimba; ACTS OF KINDNESS; and THE TIDES IN (ME)DEA, with Chuma Sopotela.
 Choreographed AGAMENON and WOZA ALBERT!, directed by Karabo Hope Banda and performed by AFDA students.
 As he carries forward, his work remains deeply rooted in the cultural tapestry of his traditions.

 Sipho Kalako is a talented artist, known for his skills as an actor, singer, dancer, and physical theatre performer.
 With a strong educational background, he is a proud graduate of MagnetTheater, where he honed his craft and developed a deep appreciation for the art form.
 Driven by a profound desire to make a positive impact, Kalako is dedicated to giving back to his community through his artistic talents.
 Drawing from his own experiences in the world of performing arts, he seeks to inspire and uplift others.
-Motivated by this mission, he has envisioned the establishment of a center that will teach young individuals the transformative arts of storytelling, music, dance, and indigenous instruments.
+Motivated by this mission, he has envisioned the establishment of a centre that will teach young individuals the transformative arts of storytelling, music, dance, and indigenous instruments.
 His acting credits include Good Soul of Szchaun, Oedipus at Colonus, Antigone, Hamba Nam Ndipheleke, Ikrele Le Chiza, Cracked Ground, Ingqumbo Yeminyanya, Four Fathers Bananas for Baboon, The Salt Lesson, Bounced, Scoop, and Izityhilelo.